Inside: Encourage handwashing with a new baby in the house and find tips to protect your newborn from seasonal viruses like RSV.

 RSV is a common seasonal virus, that can cause mild to moderate cold-like symptoms in healthy full-term babies.
 It is an illness that is contracted by almost ALL children by the age of two.

-However, the reason this virus is so serious, is because it is the leading cause of hospitalization for babies during their first year of life in the US.
+However, this virus is so serious as the leading cause of hospitalization for babies during their first year of life in the US.
 With an estimated 125,000 hospitalizations and up to 200 infant deaths each year.
 And for preemies this statistic is much worse – they are twice as likely to be admitted to the hospital for RSV-related symptoms.

 RSV is also most prevalent during the winter months when cold-symptoms abound, November through March.